Vetri-78640/FinNuvora/README.md

 # FinNuvora - Complete Project Description

 ## Project Overview

+Individuals and small investors face difficulty in tracking and analyzing their financial data due to unorganized transaction history, information overload, and lack of personalized insights

 FinNuvora is a full-stack personal finance management platform designed for sophisticated investors and wealth managers.
 It combines portfolio tracking, transaction management, AI-powered insights, and PDF document processing into a unified dashboard.
 The application targets users who manage multiple asset classes and need intelligent analysis of their financial positions.

 ## Architecture Overview